etherealSunshine/CS-3110/README.md

 # CS-3110
-the exercises of OCaml Programming: Correct + Efficient + Beautiful¶
+the exercises of OCaml Programming: Correct + Efficient + Beautiful